-That’s why high performing teams are not typical and not “normal”.
+That’s why high performance teams are not typical and not “normal”.
 In our experience, most people have been on teams.
 Not many have been on a proper team.

-High performing teams understand their picture of success – the result they want, the signs that tell them they’re winning and the behaviours they expect from themselves and others.
-They obsess over the performance just as much as they do over the result because they know that it will deliver consistency and predictability.
+High performance teams understand their picture of team success – the result they want, the signs that tell them they’re winning and the team behaviours they expect.
+They obsess over the performance just as much as they do over the result because they know that it will deliver consistency, predictability and team success.
 They know what great looks like in similar environments so they can be confident that when they call themselves high performing, it’s credible

 Cut once or not at all